All Episodes

 We are not apprehending them yet.

-We're gonna wait.
+We're going to wait.

-You have to, because every thing this administration does is political.
+You have to, because everything this administration does is political.

 Everything they do has a political purpose, a political objective.